IzaHaiL/dietta-api/README.md

 2. Video Feature: The Dietta API grants access to the video library provided by the Dietta application.
 Developers can use this API to display exercise videos, tutorials, or health guides within their own applications, allowing users to easily access valuable visual content.

-3. History Feature: Through the Dietta API, developers can access user historical data, such as exercise historyChild, previous meal patterns, or other health records.
+3. History Feature: Through the Dietta API, developers can access user historical data, such as exercise history, previous meal patterns, or other health records.
 This allows developers to display information about user progress or provide useful analytical features to track changes and health achievements.

 4. Schedule Feature: The Dietta API enables developers to manage user health activity schedules.
 Developers can use this API to create, edit, or delete exercise schedules, sleep routines, or other health-related activities.
 Users of the connected application can view and manage their schedules to maintain consistency and discipline in maintaining a healthy lifestyle.